 Here I am 16+ months later and I’m hooked on blogging.
 I enjoy writing, but also was surprised to find that I love making updates to design, creating blog images and printables, engaging in the blogging community, researching, researching some more, and learning to grow my blog.
 My long-term goal was to create some income from my blog, and I am excited that is happening.

 Some of the links below are affiliate links.
-At no additional cost to you, I will earn a commission if you choose to make a purchase.
+At no additional cost to you, I may earn a commission if you choose to make a purchase.

 Click here to start a blog on Bluehost, and follow my step-by-step guide to setting up a blog: